WeMakeDevs/classroom-monitor-bot/README.md

 # Classroom Monitor Bot
-This bot is reserved for functionalities offered for community classroom community.
+This bot is reserved for functionalities offered for [`Community Classroom`](https://discord.gg/NZCKDpP64S) community.